-1. Name and Address of Agency

-Clean Water Finance Agency

-235 Promenade Street Suite 119 Providence
+1. Name and Address of Agency Clean Water Finance Agency 235 Promenade Street Suite 119 Providence

-2 Tide of The Published

-2. Title of These Rules and Regulations

-Community Septic System Loan Policies and Procedures
+2. Title of These Rules and Regulations Community Septic System Loan Policies and Procedures

-3. Statutory Source of Authority to Issue These Rules
+3. Statutory Source of Authority to Issue These Rules 46-12.2

-46-12.2

-4. Purpose of New Rules and Regulations or Ammendme nts
+4. Purpose of New Rules and Regulations or Ammendments

-To allow the obligations of the borrower to be subject to and dependent upon appropriation being made by the borrower for such
+To allow the obligations of the borrower to be subject to and dependent upon appropriation being made by the borrower for such purposes.

-purposes. r such appropriation being made by the borrower for such

-5. Type of Filing 6.
-Documents Filed

-A. Emergency (all filings must include entire regulation)

-☑ B1.
-Amendment 42-35-3 A. New Rule and Regulation

-☐ B2.
-Adoption 42-35-3 ☑ B. Amended Rules and Regulations

-☐ B3.
-Repeal 42-35-3 C. Technical Revision

-C. Technical Revision D. Refiling Existing Regulations

-☐ D. Refile 42-35-4.1 E. Emergency

-Date of Public Notice: 11/09/2001

-Date of Public Hearing: 12/03/2001 F. Repealed
+5. Type of Filing □ A. Emergency ☑ B1.
+Amendment 42-35-3 6.
+Documents Filed (all filings must include entire regulation) B2.
+Adoption 42-35-3 B. Amended Rules and Regulations B3.
+Repeal 42-35-3 C. Technical Revision C. Technical Revision D. Refiling Existing Regulations D. Refile 42-35-4.1 E. Emergency Date of Public Notice: 11/09/2001 Date of Public Hearing: 12/03/2001 F. Repealed

-If yes to BI or C in section 5, identify the amended sections or revision(s) and the original date of filing:

-Section VI, Subsection 5 7.
-Agency Code
+If yes to B1 or C in section 5, identify the amended sections or revision(s) and the original date of filing: Section VI, Subsection 5 7.
+Agency Code day of oroughe

-7. Agency Code